kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

 Time is now 1:45, barely up, Brains about shutdown.

-Time is now 2:01, i think i found my culprit.
-For some reason, i was looking at docker compose file and i feel very very dumb now.
+Time is now 2:01, I think I've found the culprit.
+For some reason, was looking at docker compose file and I feel very very dumb now.

 ```yaml
 dns: